Hazelwood Park

 Family Fun Central

 Sports enthusiasts can take advantage of the basketball courts and tennis courts, while scattered picnic tables within the park make it easy to turn your visit into a day-long affair.
-Some tables offer gorgeous views overlooking the beach - fantastic for a sandwich with a side of serenity.
+Some tables offer views overlooking the beach - great for a sandwich with a side of serenity.

 Beach Day Bonus